 Looks like the older Sigma 50mm f/1.4 has a superior bokeh construction, although its sharpness is nowhere as good as the new 50mm f/1.4 Art.

 Based on the above sharpness comparisons, it is clear that the Sigma 50mm f/1.4 Art is a superb choice when compared to the competition.
-The lens heavily outperforms its predecessor, both Nikon 50mm f/1.4G and 58mm f/1.4G lenses and shows very impressive results when compared to the Zeiss Otus 55mm f/1.4, which is over 4 times more expensive.
-Although the Zeiss Otus outperforms the Sigma stopped down, the latter actually looks very similar in the center at wide apertures.
-The Sigma also improves significantly across the image frame when stopped down, showing superb corner performance at f/4 and smaller.
+The lens heavily outperforms its predecessor and both Nikon 50mm f/1.4G and 58mm f/1.4G lenses, which is very impressive.
 The only area where the Sigma Art shows inferior results is in its bokeh performance – the older Sigma 50mm f/1.4 EX DG HSM seems better in this regard, thanks to smoother rendering of highlights and other out of focus regions.

 Congrats to Sigma for creating yet another winner.
 I hope Sigma will continue to impress us with more superb lenses like this in the future.
 The rumored Sigma 85mm f/1.4 Art might have a tough time competing with the Nikon 85mm f/1.4G and 85mm f/1.8G lenses, as they are already amazing…